lambdastack/lambdastack/README.md

 ## Documentation

 LambdaStack full documentation can be found at https://www.lambdastackio.com!
-Feel free to contribute to the documentation (website - https://github.com/lambdastack/website) or LambdaStack itself (here - https://github.com/lambdastack/lambdastack)
+Feel free to contribute to the documentation (website - https://github.com/lambdastack/website).

 ## Overview